locaweb/leela-docs/intro/archnut.rst

 *store*, *load* & *delete*] and provides the primitives to monitor real time events [= *watch*].

-It also allows you to transform the data through a very simple map-reduce API.
+It also allows you to transform the data through a very simple DSL.

 Currently it uses cassandra, for now its sole storage backend, to store data.